Ampere-Mod/core/README.md

 ## Future

 A major goal is to support Fabric once the NeoForge version is complete.
-This is seriously important as it provides ultimate freedom to the player to use whichever loader they want.
+This is seriously important to me as it provides ultimate freedom to the player to use whichever loader they want.
 I have tested Architectury implementations, and they are promising; however, there is still some manual implementation needed for each modloader that meant I would not want to release depending on it just yet.